 Data is the lifeblood of the modern enterprise and there is no doubt that its importance will only continue to increase.

 In fact, IDC has forecast the world to be creating 163 zettabytes of data a year by 2025.
-So what does this mean for the typical data centre and storage as a whole?
+So what does this mean for the typical data center and storage as a whole?

-What are some of the trends emerging in the data centre industry?
+What are some of the trends emerging in the data center industry?

 By blending public and private clouds within their business strategy, organisations are gaining increased flexibility and scalability, making their data more agile.
 Having more than one cloud provider can decrease deployment times and increase cost effectiveness.